-- Check if all installation requirements are fulfilled such as the environment conditions of the installation area, electrical facilities, etc. Note that a solid pedestal is required to support the projector.
+- 1. Check if all installation requirements are fulfilled such as the environment conditions of the installation area, electrical facilities, etc. Note that a solid pedestal is required to support the projector.
 For more info see "Installation requirements", page 24. - 2.
 Physical installation of the projector upon its pedestal.
-For more info of the physical installation, see "Physical installation projector", page 39. - 3.
+For more info of the physical installation, see "Physical installation projector", page 41. - Only for SP4K-55B, connect the external cooler to the projector.
+For more info, see "Connecting the external cooler", page 52. - 4.
 Installation of the lens.
 First select a lens with appropriate throw ratio covering the screen size and the projector screen distance.
 Then install the lens in the lens holder of the projector.
-For more information about available lenses, lens selection and lens installation see "Lenses & Lens holder", page 51.
+For more information about available lenses, lens selection and lens installation see "Lenses and Lens holder", page 55. - 1